Hitting streak: Major League Baseball records by franchise

 Only currently extant franchises are included on this list.
 Where a player had a significant streak while the team was in other than its current city, the records in these other cities are displayed.
 As above, for a multi-year streak, the single-season streak is shown in parentheses.

-Minor League Baseball records
+Minor League Baseball leaders

 The longest streaks in the history of Minor League Baseball and other professional baseball leagues:

 DiMaggio set the Minor League record as a member of the San Francisco Seals.
 Unrecognized by Minor League Baseball is the 69 game hitting streak by Joe Wilhoit in 1919.
 Wilhoit was in the independent Western League at the time and his record is considered the all-time Professional Baseball record.